 A computer program used to stimulate a conversation with site visitors.
 Chatbots are used on websites to enhance user experience and provide one-to-one assistance.

-The platform or outlet an advertiser uses to market to their audience.
-Common digital marketing channels include Facebook, Google, Instagram and Email.
+The method or outlet an advertiser uses to reach out to their target audience.
+Common digital marketing channels include PPC, SEO and Social Media.

 This is a way of telling search engines that a specific URL is the master version.
 Using the tag prevents issues caused by duplicate content appearing in multiple URL’s.
 It’s also a way of telling search engines which version you want to appear in search results.